 The fee is per person per bed, one ticket = 1 bed.
 If you are alone and book a single sleeper you get the whole compartment to yourself, if you book a bed in a double sleeper, you get one bed, some other passenger of the same gender gets the other bed and you'll share with them.

-Only a 2nd class ticket or pass is needed for all accommodation types on Nightjet, even single or double deluxe sleepers.
+Only a 2nd class ticket or pass is needed for all accommodation on Nightjets, even single or double deluxe sleepers.
 However, in much of eastern Europe, a 1st class pass is necessary to travel in a single-berth sleeper, a 2nd class pass is OK for berths in a double or triple.
-On Italian domestic sleeper trains a 2nd pass is all you need to book single, double or triple sleepers or couchettes, but you can't use Excelsior sleepers.
+On Italian domestic sleeper trains a 2nd class pass is all you need to book single, double or triple sleepers or couchettes, but you can't use Excelsior sleepers.

 -